Iamandi-Andrei/ProjectPAMaze/README.md

 The project can be found here: https://calm-wave-66602.herokuapp.com/swagger-ui.html
 The link provided takes the user to the swagger documentation of the app to see all the available app commands

+# Local run
+To run the app locally, the following application.properties lines should be modified:
+spring.datasource.username=${JDBC_DATABASE_USERNAME}
+spring.datasource.password=${JDBC_DATABASE_PASSWORD}
+spring.datasource.url=${JDBC_DATABASE_URL}

+Using local username,password and url.
+More lines should be modified if PostgreSQL is not the desired database.

+Also, the app should be used with the following JVM options: "-Xms512M -Xmx1024M -Xss512M -XX:+CMSClassUnloadingEnabled"

+# Mapped links for local run
+GET: /maze/{id}
+GET: /maze/{id}/save
+POST: /maze/create/{height}/{width}
+DELETE: /maze/{id}

 # Chosen Algorithm